malm0d/RareSkills-ZK-Book/module2/01-bilinear-pairings/01_bilinearpairings.md

 ### In more depth
 Let $G$ be an additive cyclic group with curve order $n$ (which is prime), with generator $G_1$.
 And let $G_T$ be the multiplicative cyclic group of the same curve order.

-(FYI: output of a bilinear pairing is usually an element of a multiplicative group of a finite field)
+(FYI: output of a bilinear pairing is usually an element of a multiplicative cyclic group of a finite field)

 A bilinear pairing is a map:
 $$